SystemsApproach/tcpcc/intro.rst

 and standardized for decades, but few areas have remained as dynamic as congestion control.
 While the early work by Jacobson, Karels and others laid the foundation, there has been a long series of innovations that continue today.
-We'll cover many of these in detail in subsequent chapters, but you can rest assured that new ideas in congestion control will continue to emerge for years to come.
+We cover many of these in detail in subsequent chapters, but you can rest assured that new ideas in congestion control will continue to emerge for years to come.

 Sometimes innovations are necessitated by changes in the landscape.
 For example, as bandwidths increased from megabits to